Andrejs Upīts

-Andrejs Upīts (4 December 1877, Skrīveri parish, Russian Empire – 17 November 1970, Riga, Latvian SSR) was a Latvian teacher, poet, short story writer.
+Andrejs Upīts (4 December 1877 – 17 November 1970) was a Latvian teacher, poet and short story writer.

 Career and literary activity

+He was born in Skrīveri, Livonia.
+He graduated from the parish school in Skrīveri, then continued his self-study, devoting himself mainly to the study of languages such as German, Russian, English, French and Italian.
+He worked as a teacher, translator, and was also an active civil servant.

 Andrejs Upīts, while writing for the newspaper "Mājas viesis" under the pseudonym Andrei Araji in 1892, published his first articles, Parunas, Skrīveros uzrakstītas (Recorded Proverbs of Skrīveri) (No. 15) and Kā mūsu senči agrāk Vidzemē dzīvojuši (How Our Ancestors Once Lived in Vidzeme) (No. 20).
 Upīts wrote novels, stories, drama, tragedy, comedy, poetry, satire, journalism, and literary criticism.
 His children's novel, Sūnu ciema zēni (The Boys of Moss Village), is included in the compulsory reading list of schools.
 He was one of the more multifaceted Latvian writers.
 Upīts' heroes possess striking character and he used a rich language.

+Under the influence of the 1905 Revolution, Upīts began to sympathize with Marxist ideas.
+After the February Revolution in 1917-1918 during the German occupation, Upīts was arrested.
+In 1919, Upīts was the head of the art department of the Education Commission of the Latvian Socialist Soviet Republic.
+In 1920, after returning secretly to Latvia from Russia, he was arrested twice and was sentenced to death, from which he was saved by colleagues from cultural circles.
+After liberation, he lived in Riga and Skrīveri and from 1924 to 1930 worked in the editorial office of Domas magazine.